Azure/azure-sdk-for-java/sdk/search/azure-search/README.md

+Change for testing PR triggers...

 # Azure cognitive search client library for Java

 This is the Java client library for [Azure Cognitive Search](https://docs.microsoft.com/en-us/rest/api/searchservice/).
 Azure Cognitive Search is a fully managed cloud search service that provides a rich search experience to custom applications.
 This library provides an easy (native) way for a Java developer to interact with the service to accomplish tasks like: create and manage indexes, load data, implement search features, execute queries, and handle results.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_documentation]| [Product documentation][search_docs] | [Samples][samples]